georgewallace/elasticsearch/docs/reference/elasticsearch/rest-apis/paginate-search-results.md

 }
 ```

+% TEST[continued]

 Repeat this process by updating the `search_after` array every time you retrieve a new page of results.
-If a [refresh](docs-content://solutions/search/search-approaches/near-real-time-search.md) occurs between these requests, the order of your results may change, causing inconsistent results across pages.
-To prevent this, you can create a [point in time (PIT)](https://www.elastic.co/docs/api/doc/elasticsearch/operation/operation-open-point-in-time) to preserve the current index state over your searches.
+If a [refresh](near-real-time.md) occurs between these requests, the order of your results may change, causing inconsistent results across pages.
+To prevent this, you can create a [point in time (PIT)](point-in-time-api.md) to preserve the current index state over your searches.

 ```console
 POST /my-index-000001/_pit?keep_alive=1m
 ```

+%  TEST[setup:my_index]

 The API returns a PIT ID.